thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 ### Security and scalability

-Remember we mentioned about some extra benefits of defining your operations with variables instead of transpolating the strings yourself?
+Remember we mentioned about some extra benefits of defining your operations with variables instead of interpolate the strings yourself?

 Having your operations **statically defined** will dramatically impact on the following items: